daniel-yj-yang/programming_language/Clojure/learn/Flow_Control-Flow_Control_Expressions.md

 "x is some value else"

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
-;; case, is similar to cond, except that it will throw an exception if no value matches.
+;; case is similar to cond, except that it will throw an exception if no value matches.

 user=> (defn foo [x]
 (case x